Gfrim/internalNewsletterPod/README.md

 ### 4. Automated Ingestion via API (for `n8n`, `Zapier`, etc.)

-To fully automate your information-gathering process, NewsFlash AI includes a secure API endpoint for programmatic ingestion.
+To fully automate your information-gathering process, NewsFlash includes a secure API endpoint for programmatic ingestion.
 This is perfect for connecting to services like `n8n` or `Zapier` to automatically add content from sources like Google Drive.

 - **Endpoint**: `POST /api/ingest`
 - **Authentication**: `Authorization: Bearer <YOUR_API_KEY>`